trek-view/basecamp/_posts/2021-07-16-migrating-from-mapillary-api-v3-to-v4.md

 [Part of this includes a brand new version of their API](https://blog.mapillary.com/update/2021/06/23/getting-started-with-the-new-mapillary-api-v4.html).

-Our apps, [Map the Paths Web](https://www.mapthepaths.com/) and [Map the Paths Uploader](https://www.mapthepaths.com/uploader), rely heavily on various Mapillary API endpoints.
+Our apps, rely heavily on various Mapillary API endpoints.

 As some of the new API documentation is yet to be published by Mapillary and the shutdown of v3 on August 18, 2021 is rapidly approaching ([evolving Mapillary API v4 documentation here](https://www.mapillary.com/developer/api-documentation)), I wanted to use this weeks post to document our migration path from v3 to v4, should it prove useful to anyone else.